therealtomrose/swaparoony/README.md

 Configure Settings
 ==================

-- Make a copy of the settings template file and enter your local settings.
+- Make a copy of the settings template file and enter your local settings:

     cd ~/projects/swaparooni
     cp settings_local.template settings_local.py